AndreiMarhatau/Retelling.Public/Terms.md

 13. Changes to the Terms

 	•	We may modify these Terms at any time.
-	•	Changes will be communicated via the Bot or at [Insert Link].
+	•	Changes will be communicated via the Bot or at https://raw.githubusercontent.com/AndreiMarhatau/Retelling.Public/refs/heads/main/Terms.md.
 	•	Your continued use of the Bot after any changes signifies your acceptance of the new Terms.

 14. Access to Terms

-	•	These Terms are available at any time by using the /terms command within the Bot or by visiting [Insert Link].
+	•	These Terms are available at any time by using the /terms command within the Bot or by visiting https://raw.githubusercontent.com/AndreiMarhatau/Retelling.Public/refs/heads/main/Terms.md.

 15. Governing Law